 Other disadvantages to foreign civil marriage are costs of travel abroad, marriage licenses and the issuing and translation of documents.
 Yet, contrary to common concerns, the status of children is not jeopardized by their parents’ marriage in a secular, civil marriage.
 Children of parents who marry civilly or live as common-law spouses without marriage are neither ‘bastards’ according to Jewish law, nor is their status as Jews contested

 Where is Civil Marriage possible?

 Western Europe and USA – Israelis can get married to a partner that is a citizen of these countries.
 However, two Israelis cannot get married in places like Italy, Czech and France, as a document called ‘nulla osta’ attesting they are free to marry is required.
-Foreigners can get married in Cyprus, Slovenia and Croatia.
+Foreigners can get married in Slovenia and Croatia.

 South Africa, Australia, New Zealand – Marriage possible without complicated procedures even if neither partners are citizens, but requires high travel costs.

 East Asia – Israelis can marry partners that are citizens of the countries in the region.